 The Pickles’ season includes more than 30 home games from June–August, giving visitors plenty of opportunity to catch a game.
 With tickets available for less than $10, you’re guaranteed to come out a winner.
 Tickets and schedules are available at the Pickles website.

-One of Portland’s western suburbs offers its own brand of minor league fun with the Hillsboro Hops.
-(If the smile of the team’s fierce little mascot, Barley the Hop, looks familiar, you likely recognize him from a bottle of Bridgeport Brewing’s Long Ball Ale, the official beer of the Hops.)
+One of Portland’s western suburbs offers its own brand of minor league fun with the Hillsboro Hops (and the team’s fierce little mascot, Barley the Hop).
 The Hops are a farm team of the Arizona Diamondbacks, meaning visitors get to witness potential stars in action before they ascend to fame.

 The Hops’ home games are held in the Ron Tonkin Field, constructed in 2013.
 The stadium holds up to 4,500 attendees and boasts a beer garden and tasty eats like a house-made chicken and waffle sandwich with maple aioli.
 Local favorites such as Ruby Jewel ice cream sandwiches and Zenner’s “Long Ball Sausage” are also available, so come hungry.
 (Let’s face it, half the fun of a baseball game is chowing down on concession food.)